Thursday, 28 November 2013

 The side note to all this would be a stronger connection to the grassroots of the game which to me is a positive.
 Along the lines of the apparent BT strategy….get the fans involved, get inclusive, not too elite and separated.
 All the best practice aspects of the game would be easier transferred to the development groups.
 For a young player the development route would be simple and effective.
 You would end up with leaner and meaner Senior Squads with a slimmed down staffing support groups being supported by a limitless number of players who in turn would be supported by their own club staff and some full time professional staff.

 I could go on and on regarding the details and potential benefits, however simply what is required is for the RFU to pick up the proposal, formalise the detail and implement with some haste.
 The reason this is not done now is simply the registrations restrictions which make it unrealistic.
 The Champions Cup will happen by some means or other the long term result of which will be to transfer more power to a few of the already financially stable and robust clubs.
-Professional Sport is business, Rugby is business and Professional Clubs will want, quite rightly, to grow their business.
+Professional Sport is a business, Rugby is a business and Professional Clubs will want, quite rightly, to grow their business.
 The ruling bodies will only have an effective part to play if real competition can be maintained within the sport.
 There is only so much money to go around, only so many stadiums that can be built hence real competition can only be maintained in the domestic game by looking at other options outside of the current seemingly successful models.
 I really do not mind some clubs having effective business models in place and a desire to drive forward.
 This can only be good.
 I just want an opportunity to compete on a level (ish) playing field in a truly sporting capacity based on the best team wins.
 To me simply having a bigger pot of money too buy the better players is not a sporting contest.

-Sunday 6 October 2013
+Sunday, 6 October 2013

 Half Way Round the Block - how we looking - 30th Dec 2013